It’s been a great semester for the Student Government Association (SGA) at The Institute of World Politics.

 After updating its constitution this summer and having it ratified by the students in August, SGA started the semester strong with a fall kickoff event, where s’mores were made, members of SGA were introduced, and new students met second year students, faculty, staff, and alumni.

-This event was part of SGA's goal for the year of increasing student engagement and fostering a sense of community at the school.
-In October, SGA held a "Spooks and Spirits" Halloween party, and worked with Dr. Marek Chodakiewicz to host three movie nights, which are also open to friends of the Institute.
-Prof. Sebastian Gorka, who teaches IWP's course on Al-Qaeda's Enemy Threat Doctrine, spoke at a movie night featuring Four Lions in early October.
+This event was part of SGA’s goal for the year of increasing student engagement and fostering a sense of community at the school.
+In October, SGA held a “Spooks and Spirits” Halloween party, and worked with Dr. Marek Chodakiewicz to host three movie nights, which are also open to friends of the Institute.
+SGA also held a movie night for Four Lions in early October.
 Later in the month, extremism expert Nathalie Vogel introduced The Baader Meinhof Complex, and in November, Sam Childers came to IWP to introduce a film about his experiences in Southern Sudan entitled Machine Gun Preacher.